 Instructors have formal and practical education in their respective fields of expertise.
-They are proficient in one or more of the related teaching areas, such as catering, management supervision, purchasing, meat fabrication, wines, garde manger, safety and sanitation, and culinary arts application.
+They are proficient in one or more of the related teaching areas, such as cakes, chocolates and confections, restaurant and management supervision, safety and sanitation, and baking and pastry arts application.

-INSTRUCTOR ACF CERTIFICATION Chef Nilda Garzelloni Dovale Certified Chef de Cuisine (CCC) Chef Shawn Hanlin Certified Executive Chef (CEC) Chef Tom Roberts Certified Culinary Educator (CCE) Chef Kevin Shaw Certified Executive Pastry Chef (CEPC)
+Instructor CERTIFICATION Chef Tina Powers Certified Master Baker (CMB) Chef Woojay Poynter Certified Culinarian (CC) Chef Shawn Hanlin Certified Executive Chef (CEC) Approved Certification Evaluator (ACE) Chef Tom Roberts Certified Culinary Educator (CCE) Certified Executive Chef (CEC) Chef Nilda Garzelloni Dovale Certified Chef de Cuisine

-Additionally, the program has support staff in two full-time student services positions: one recruiter, one financial aid advisor and half-time facility maintenance staff.
+Additionally, the program has support staff in two full-time student services positions: one admissions representative, one financial aid advisor and a half-time facility maintenance staff.
 The financial aid position has been extremely beneficial to students entering the program, to the instructors and to the directors.
-This position tracks students' applications in a timely manner, serves as a contact for the financial aid office, and functions as an advisor to students.
+This position serves as a contact for the financial aid office and functions as an advisor to students.
+The admissions position is crucial in providing recruiting support to the instructors and to the directors, building relationships within the industry and other various institutions including high school culinary programs.
+This position functions as an advisor, tracks students' applications and is essentially the first contact and resource for most of the students.
+This position also serves as a liaison to the college's main admissions and recruiting department and participates in the marketing programs targeting recruiting and publications.

-2. Describe instructor workload, including counseling, teaching, and extracurricular activities involving students.
+2. Describe faculty workload, including advising, teaching and extracurricular activities involving students.
 Indicate whether faculty contractual obligations or requirements are different from any other faculty within the institution.